 While we’ve addressed many of the exposures in your brewery business, there may be more.
 Talk to your independent insurance agent about your need for these additional policies or endorsements.

-You don’t have to spend time chasing down quotes on your own — your agent can function as a trusted adviser who can help you find the right mix of coverage for your needs and budget.
-Contact an agent today.
+You don’t have to spend time chasing down quotes on your own — your agent is a trusted adviser who can help you find the right mix of coverage for your needs and budget.

 Independent insurance agents are kind of like the Google of insurance quotes.
 You tell them what you’re looking for, and they bring in the results.
 And since they aren’t tied down to one carrier, they’re free to shop around and bring multiple policy options to the table.